-The pharmacy had a documented procedure in place for handling complaints or feedback from people.
-There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
-Any complaints were passed straight to the pharmacist or the manager to deal with.
+The pharmacy had a procedure in place for handling complaints or feedback from people.
+Any complaints were passed straight to the pharmacist manager to deal with.
 The manager made sure to pass any compliments received to the team.
 Public liability and professional indemnity insurances were in place.